WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 ### `Fast Walk=0`
 0=disabled, 1=enabled;
-Enable jog/fast walking in town for Diablo and Hellfire introduced in Hellfire.
+Enable jog/fast walking in town for Diablo and Hellfire.
+This option was introduced in the expansion.

 ### `Grab Input=0`
 0=disabled, 1=enabled;